Open Travel Guide

 The Grønland and Tøyen areas have a slightly higher incidence of petty crime than the rest of Oslo, but remain safe for tourists during the day

-Do I need a visa for Oslo?
+Do I need a visa to visit Oslo?

-How many days do I need in Oslo?
+How do I get around Oslo?